-Riding a bicycle is not only fun, it's an excellent form of aerobic exercise.
-A regular routine of cycling will get you in shape and keep you that way.
-You can achieve cardiovascular fitness, improved heart health and improved muscle strength and tone.
-Of course, once you do the work to get fit, you should cycle enough to stay in shape.
+Riding a bicycle is not only fun, but it's also an excellent form of aerobic exercise.
+A regular routine of cycling at least 30 minutes a day will assist with weight loss and help keep you in shape.
+You can achieve numerous health benefits through daily cycling, such as cardiovascular fitness, improved heart health and improved muscle strength and tone.
+Of course, once you do the work to get fit, you should cover enough daily cycling distance to stay in shape.

-Whether you choose cycling or some other activity, MayoClinic.com recommends that you need at least 2 1/2 hours of aerobic exercise each week to achieve and maintain good physical fitness.
-Adding strength-training twice a week is also recommended.
-You can do your cycling outdoors or use a stationary bicycle at home or at a gym.
+Health.gov recommends that adults age 18 to 64 need at least 2 1/2 hours of moderate-intensity physical activity each week to achieve and maintain good physical fitness.
+You can also double that amount to five hours, cycling at least 30 to 45 minutes a day for weight loss and other health benefits, or increase the intensity of your aerobic activity during those 2 1/2 hours.
+Adding strength training at least twice a week is also recommended.
+You can cover your daily cycling distance outdoors or use a stationary bicycle at home or at a gym.

 Read more: How to Lose Weight While Biking Every Day